 Here’s an ingenious way to take advantage of every corner of your outdoor space.
-You can build this hanging 3-tier rain gutter garden close to your kitchen and adorn it with seedlings of plants you and your family will certainly enjoy.
+You can build this hanging 3-tier rain gutter garden close to your kitchen and adorn it with seedlings of plants that you and your family will enjoy.
 You can also grow brightly colored flowers in this prop to add a nice pop of color to your patio, yard, or garden.

 6. Patio Gutter Garden